-a.
+- a.
 Phones and Beepers: On exam days, please have cellular phones and/or beepers turned off and removed from your desk surface.
 Please remove all phone ear pieces and/or Blue-Tooth devices.
 You may not use your wireless phone as a calculator or as a time piece on exam days.
-I have a zero tolerance policy regarding cellular phones ringing on exam day....if your phone rings, vibrates, or an alarm goes off, I take up your exam and you receive the grade you have earned on the work completed to that point.
+I have a zero tolerance policy regarding cellular phones ringing on exam day...if your phone rings, buzzes, or an alarm goes off, I take up your exam and you receive the grade you have earned on the work completed to that point.
 On lecture days, as a courtesy to me and to your classmates, I will appreciate your having cellular phones and/or beepers turned off.
-If you believe you need an exception to this policy, please discuss it with me.
+If you believe you need an exception to this policy, please discuss it with me. - b.

-- b.
 Calculators: You may use your own calculator on exam days.
-You may not use your cell-phone as a calculator. - c.
+You may not use your cell-phone as a calculator.

+- c.
 No books or notes may be used during exams.
 All material you bring to class with you must be placed on the floor. - d.
 I will supply all "scratch" paper. - e.
 I reserve the right to seat and/or re-seat any student before or during an exam. - f.
 Please come to class ten (10) minutes early on exam days and be ready to begin immediately when class is scheduled to start. - g.
 On exam days, please bring a picture ID to class.
 When you turn in your exam, I will ask to see your picture ID. - h.
-At the end of exams when I ask you to surrender your exams, I expect you to respond to my request.
+At the end of exams I will call for your papers.
 I will collect all outstanding exams and leave the room.
 If you do not relinquish your exam upon my request and prior to my departure from the room, a zero (0) will be recorded for your exam grade.

-CLASS PREPARATION: I expect, at a minimum, that you will read the assigned text material before the first class meeting during which a chapter is to be discussed.
-Prior to our first class meeting on a particular chapter, I will expect you to have attempted to work the Class Discussion problems for the chapter (see Class Schedule) and to have carefully reviewed the vocabulary listing at the end of the chapter.
+CLASS PREPARATION: I expect, at a minimum, that you will read the assigned text material before the first class meeting during which a chapter is scheduled to be discussed.
+Prior to our first class meeting on a particular chapter, I also expect you to have attempted to work the Short Exercises and Class Discussion problems and have carefully reviewed the vocabulary listing at the end of the chapter.
 Reading the text material and doing the suggested work prior to the first class meeting in which a chapter is discussed will aid in your understanding of the material.
-When we begin the discussion of a new chapter, I will briefly discuss any of the concepts contained therein but by no means will my lectures be comprehensive with respect to all of the material covered in the text.
+When we begin the discussion of a new chapter, I will briefly discuss any of the concepts contained therein but by no means will my lectures be comprehensive with respect to all of the material covered in the text chapter.